The WalkingPad C2 is a compact, portable walking treadmill that can truly be used anywhere.

 After all, you can’t feel too bad about yourself watching tv if you’re getting a little exercise in while doing it.

-All things considered, I think WalkingPad has a winner here.
+All things considered, I think WalkingPad has a winner here, easily one of the best treadmills in its price range.
 Recommended.